kiwix/kiwix-apple-custom/README.md

     Note: If you see the standard Kiwix like start page after compiling and running your custom app, that's an indication that this value is either missing, or there's something wrong with the zimfile itself.

+### Optional fields

+These key / values can be, but do not need to be included in the `info.json` file:

+- `bundle_id` - (optional) It should match to the bundle id set on the Apple Developer website for this app.
+If it's not set it will default to: "org.kiwix.custom.{brand_name}", where the brand name is the name of the folder, eg: "org.kiwix.custom.dwds".

-- `zim_auth` - this is needed if standard http authentication is required to download the ZIM file.
+- `zim_auth` - (optional) this is needed if standard http authentication is required to download the ZIM file.
 This should be set to **an environment variable name**, which will be resolved during build time.
 Make sure that the environment variable itself is set up properly before running the build process. **Do not place any credentials directly here, it's not safe, and won't work.**

 ## XCAssets file